UIUC-iSchool-DataViz/fall2018/week01/lecture01.md

  * Hands-on, collaborative coding
  * Wrap-up

+You will each be assigned to a group to do collective note-taking.
+The day before class each week, you will be notified that you will be taking notes the next day and you will be provided the link to a collaborative document.
+Following the lecture, your notes will be added to the course website.

+notes:
+This structure will likely be deviated from during the course, but in general we will start with lecture, take a break, then continue with collaborative or hands-on exercises using group coding.

+During the group coding, I might lead the class in some visualization in Python, Javascript, or something else.
+During this section, I expect that students will *follow along* with what is going on -- typing in the specific commands, and maybe even trying different things as we go.
+It is not meant to simply be a "performance" of coding, but instead an opportunity to learn.

 ---

 ## Grading

  * 70% Weekly assigmments in prose or code form
  * 30% Final project

+notes:
+Your weekly assignments will take different forms.
+The first assignment will be exclusively prose and hand-writing, but subsequent assignments will be either notebook (coding) based or prose-based as well.

+The final project will be described later in class, but will take the form of a group project that touches on coding as well as visual design.

 ---